megaport/terraform-provider-megaport/docs/data-sources/mcrs.md

 ### Read-Only

 - `mcrs` (Attributes List) List of MCRs matching the specified criteria with detailed information. (see [below for nested schema](#nestedatt--mcrs))
-- `uids` (List of String) List of MCR UIDs that match the specified criteria.

 <a id="nestedblock--filter"></a>
 ### Nested Schema for `filter`

 Required:

 - `name` (String) Name of the field to filter by.
-Available filters: name, port-speed, location-id, cost-centre, provisioning-status, market, company-name, company-uid, product-type, contract-term-months, vxc-permitted, vxc-auto-approval, marketplace-visibility, asn, diversity-zone, secondary-name, locked, admin-locked, cancelable, virtual.
+Available filters: name, port-speed, location-id, cost-centre, provisioning-status, market, company-name, company-uid, contract-term-months, vxc-permitted, vxc-auto-approval, marketplace-visibility, asn, diversity-zone, secondary-name, locked, admin-locked, cancelable.
 - `values` (List of String) Set of values that are accepted for the given field.